hernanchavezthielemann/GRO2LAM/README.md

 ## Usage

 ## # GUI
-   Follow the secuential menu bar
+   Follow the secuential menu bar.

    This will create [Lammps] simulation files with setup parameters inherited from [Gromacs].

 ## # Command line interface